 Inquiry & Critical Thinking

-Questioning may be natural, but inquiry is strategic.
+Questioning may be natural, but the inquiry is strategic.

+Humble philosophical inquiry is the essence of an executive’s job.
+It’s the fine art of drawing someone or something out, of asking questions to which you do not know the answer, of building a relationship based on curiosity and interest in the other person or situation.
 Philosophical inquiry is the essence of an executive’s job.
 Philosophy, unlike other fields, offers no assumptions, just relentless inquiry.
-By subjecting every belief to critical reflection, individuals start down a path of inquiry that can lead to genuine understanding, better business decisions, and, eventually, wellbeing and joyfulness.
+By subjecting every belief to critical reflection, individuals start down a path of inquiry that can lead to genuine comprehension, better business decisions, and, eventually, wellbeing and joyfulness.
 But that only happens after a deep and somewhat painful period of introspection and reflection, which will often involve abandoning the deceptive stories we tell ourselves.

 This means that we’ll deeply examine our own beliefs, sometimes for the first time.
 While psychologists aim for a therapeutic approach, philosophical counsellors (who do not treat those with mental illness) focus on identifying and dispelling illusions about one’s life and belief systems.